 Interest expense.
-Interest expense decreased \$2.0 million for the thirteen weeks ended November 27, 2021 compared to the thirteen weeks ended November 28, 2020, primarily due to principal payments reducing the outstanding balance of the Term Facility (as defined below) to \$431.5 million as of November 27, 2021 from \$581.5 million as of November 28, 2020.
-Additionally, interest expense related to the amortization of deferred financing costs and debt discount decreased \$0.3 million for the thirteen weeks ended November 27, 2021 compared to the thirteen weeks ended November 28, 2020.
+Interest expense decreased \$3.1 million for the thirteen weeks ended May 28, 2022 compared to the thirteen weeks ended May 29, 2021, primarily due to principal payments reducing the outstanding balance of the Term Facility (as defined below) to \$406.5 million as of May 28, 2022 from \$506.5 million as of May 29, 2021.
+Additionally, interest expense related to the amortization of deferred financing costs and debt discount decreased \$0.6 million for the thirteen weeks ended May 28, 2022 compared to the thirteen weeks ended May 29, 2021.

-(Loss) gain in fair value change of warrant liability.
-During thirteen weeks ended November 27, 2021 and November 28, 2020, we recorded a non-cash loss of \$17.3 million and a non-cash gain of \$20.5 million, respectively, related to changes in valuation of our liability-classified warrants issued through a private placement ("Private Warrants"), which is primarily driven by movements in our stock price.
+Loss in fair value change of warrant liability.
+During thirteen weeks ended May 29, 2021, we recorded a non-cash loss of \$35.8 million related to changes in valuation of our liability-classified warrants issued through a private placement ("Private Warrants"), which is primarily driven by movements in our stock price.
+On January 7, 2022, the Private Warrants were exercised on a cashless basis, resulting in a net issuance of 4,830,761 shares of common stock.
+As a result, there were no outstanding liability-classified Private Warrants during the thirteen weeks ended May 28, 2022.